QUESTIONS AND ANSWERS

 IS YOUR COMMUNITY GOVERNED BY A CHURCH?

-PEL is a nondenominational, Christ-centered and Bible-based ministry open to our members.
+PEL is a nondenominational, Christ-centered and Bible-based private ministerial association (PMA) open to our members.
+We are classified as a 501(c)(3) and all donations to the ministry are tax-deductible.

 WILL THIS TYPE OF EDUCATION FULFILL STATE REQUIREMENTS?